fbpx

 On July 6, Caston un-retired once again, this time to lead Delta State as interim president after the Institutions of Higher Learning Board of Trustees announced LaForge’s sudden exit, citing the university’s plummeting enrollment and shaky financial position.

-Caston will hold the position for a year as the IHL board undertakes a search for the next permanent president, he told Mississippi Today.
+Caston will hold the position for a year as the IHL board undertakes a search process for the next permanent president, he told Mississippi Today.
 In that time, he said his highest priority is to bulk up enrollment and to identify goals the university can “reasonably accomplish.”

 Caston sat down with Mississippi Today for a 35-minute interview on Wednesday to discuss his role as interim president, enrollment, town-gown relations and giving, and diversity, equity and inclusion.
 He was joined by Michelle Roberts, vice president executive affairs and chief of staff, and Brittany Davis-Green, director of communications.